-Get ready to explore every nook and cranny of this bustling area of the CBD - where to eat, hang out, shop and even work out!
+Explore every nook and cranny of the buzziest neighbourhood in the CBD.
+Here's where to eat, hang out, shop and even work out!

 Joining the ranks of A Poké Theory and Aloha Poké in the Telok Ayer area is Pololi.
 Hailing from Hong Kong, the poké chain certainly doesn’t mess around when it comes to variety: it offers 20 different flavours (with five on rotation daily) ranging from yuzu salmon to sweet onion teriyaki swordfish, Thai spicy tuna, and even a locally-inspired sambal – definitely the ideal takeaway lunch bite that won’t leave you feeling guilty.